MicaelaLV/food-project/README.md

                             # Why not make good, home prepared food available to everyone?

-We could improve small household's economy and give everyone a chance to eat at home without the preparation and time involved.
+We could improve small household's economy and give everyone a chance to eat at home without the preparation and the time required.

 Homie is a full stack javascript web application built in under 4 days, with all the mandatory features required.